What types of hummingbirds can you find in the United States?

 Hummingbirds are one of the most popular birds in the United States and have captivated people’s interest and attention for a long time.
 But because hummingbirds are incredibly fast and small, these birds can be hard to distinguish from each other.
 Most of the time, they just look like little green, iridescent blurs streaking by your face!

-Today, you will learn about the EIGHT common hummingbirds in the United States.
+Today, you will learn about the 15 types of hummingbirds found in the United States.

 #1: Ruby-throated Hummingbird